 Check the brake fluid level frequently for the auxiliary brake system.
-The reservoir is located under the front rack.
+The reservoir is located under the front storage box.
+See page 36.

 Maintain the fluid level between the maximum and minimum marks.
 Use DOT 4 brake fluid only.

 NOTICE: Do not use ADC fluid in the brake fluid reservoir.
 ADC fluid will damage the rubber components of the brake system.